batcholi/XenonCode/README.md

 ## Declaring a variable
 Variables are named values that can change throughout the execution of a program.
 We may or may not assign them an initial value.
-If we do not assign an initial value, we must provide a type.
+If we do not assign an initial value, the default generic value is used, and we must provide a type.
-A different behaviour will occur depending on whether we assign it an initial value:
-- If we assign an initial value, this value is automatically used when the program starts
-- If we do NOT assign an initial value in its declaration, the default generic value is used whenever the program is compiled, but if it is modified throughout the execution, the modified value persists for the following power cycles.
 A variable is only accessible within the scope it has been declared in.
 For instance, if we declare a variable at the biginning of a function, it is available throughout the entire function.
 If we declare a variable within a if block, it is only available within that block, until an Else, Elseif or going back to the parent scope.
 A variable declared in the global scope is accessible from everywhere.
 For variables declared in the global scope, when we assign it an initial value, the given expression must be determined at compile-time.

-`var $stuff = 5` // declares a number variable with an initial value set to 5 whenever the program starts `var $stuff = "hello"` // declares a text variable with an initial value set to "hello" whenever the program starts `var $stuff:number` // declares a number variable with an initial value set to 0 when the program is compiled, but any modification of the value will persist for the following power cycles, until the program is recompiled
-`var $stuff:text` // declares a text variable with an initial value set to "" when the program is compiled, but any modification of the value will persist for the following power cycles, until the program is recompiled
+`var $stuff = 5` // declares a number variable with an initial value set to 5 when the program starts `var $stuff = "hello"` // declares a text variable with an initial value set to "hello" when the program starts `var $stuff:number` // declares a number variable with an initial value set to 0 when the program starts `var $stuff:text` // declares a text variable with an initial value set to "" when the program starts

 ## Assigning a new value to a variable
 To assign a new value to a variable, we can simply start a statement with the variable name followed by a `=` and an expression the result of which will be the new value.